o124/archlinux-virtualbox-host/README.md

 vm_create
 ```

-or, modify it following comments in the script file and then start the modified file
+otherwise, modify it following the comments in the script file, then start the modified file

 ```shell
 cp /usr/local/bin/vm_create vm_create